CrossRef/event-data-query/README.md

 run with the following command:
  - `lein run server` - run the server
- - `lein run ingest-yesterday` - ingest all days' archives from the epoch until the yesterday, inclusive.
-Skip days if already done.
+ - `lein run ingest-yesterday` - ingest yesterday's archive, unless already done
- - `lein run ingest-until` - ingest all days' archives from the epoch until the date, inclusive.
-Skip days if already done.
+ - `lein run ingest-range` - ingest date range between start and end date inclusive, unless already done
- - `lein run reingest-until` - re-ingest all days' archives from the epoch until the date, inclusive.
+ - `lein run reingest-range` - re-ingest date range between start and end date inclusive

 Provided as a Docker image with Docker Compose file for testing.
 If you're on a mac, you may want to run this outside Docker because MongoDB's mmaped files aren't compatible with the Docker host volume mapping (see [here](https://hub.docker.com/_/mongo/)).